 Gabbros form in the crust.
 This is the magma that did not break to the surface to cool as a basalt.
-Gabbros are not as widespread as granitoids, but they are definitely not rare rocks.
+These rocks are not as widespread as granitoids, but they are definitely not rare.
 Gabbroic rocks are usually equigranular (composed of similarly sized grains) mixtures of black, brown or greenish pyroxene and white, gray, or greenish plagioclase.
 Pyroxenite and other ultramafic rocks are darker- and diorite is lighter-colored.

-Hand sample of gabbro from the Isle of Skye in Scotland (Black Cuillin Mountains).
+A hand sample from the Isle of Skye in Scotland (Black Cuillin Mountains).
 It is gabbro in the strict sense because pyroxenes are monoclinic (they have inclined extiction).
 Width of sample 55 mm.

 Olivine gabbro.
-Olivine (weathered orange iddingsite in this sample) is an important constituent in some gabbros.
+Olivine (weathered orange iddingsite in this sample) may be an important constituent in these rocks.
 Flakstadøya, the Lofoten Archipelago, Norway.
 Width of sample 12 cm.